olcf/olcf-user-docs/software/profiling/TAU.rst

 - When the execution finishes, there is one folder for each ``TAU_METRICS`` declaration with the format ``MULTI__``

-  - If you do not declare the ``TAU_METRICS`` variable, then by default is used the TIME and the profiling files are not in a folder When the execution ends, there will be one file per process, called profile.X.Y.Z, in this case, is just one file, called **profile.0.0.0**
+  - If you do not declare the ``TAU_METRICS`` variable, then ``TIME`` is used by default, and the profiling files are not in a folder.
+When the execution ends there will be one file per process called profile.X.Y.Z.
+In this case there is just one file, called **profile.0.0.0**

-- We can export a text file with some information through pprof tool or visualize through paraprof
+- We can export a text file with some information through the ``pprof`` tool or visualize through ``paraprof``.
-- If an application has no MPI at all, use the argument ``--smpiargs="off"`` for the jsrun otherwise, TAU will fail as MPI is active by default, and probably int he TAU makefile is not declared any MPI.
+- If an application has no MPI at all, use the argument ``--smpiargs="off"`` for ``jsrun``, otherwise, TAU will fail as MPI is active by default and probably the TAU makefile does not contain any declared MPI.

 .. code::